The following layouts are expected to be at our 2024 exhibition. Click on any of the layout names to see pictures or videos of the layout.

 Brief Encounter (OO, Dawn Quest) is a monochrome model railway based on the 1944 David Lean film.
 The concept was to recreate a monochrome style evocative of that era so the observer can see the layout as if they’re viewing an original black and white photograph.
 A problem I quickly discovered was that grass, foliage and trees are not readily available in black, white… or grey!
 For the static grass I went online and bought a black and a grey nylon wig for about £6 each and spent 30 mins cutting it into thin strips and then pushing it through a fine sieve.

 Brixcombe (P4, Farnham MRC) depicts a busy seaside terminus located somewhere in the Torbay area, and catering for both freight and passenger traffic.
-The new harbour extension board will be exhibited for the first time.
+The new harbour extension board (under construction) will be exhibited for the first time.
 It extends the standard gauge line down to a harbour which is also served by a narrow gauge (OO9) railway.

 Great Bardfield (P4, David Hawkins).
 Essex had its fair share of proposed lines which never came to fruition.
 Great Bardfield is a “might have been” station on a fictitious extension to the Colne Valley and Halstead Railway.
 The line connected Great Yeldham on the CV & H to Ongar on the Great Eastern Railway, thus providing a direct, if slow, link to London.
 The operating schedule covers the period from 1955 to 1962.
 Initially all trains are steam hauled and some mixed trains run.
 By 1958 diesel locomotives begin to appear on goods services although passenger trains continue to be steam hauled.
 Following a brief, but unsuccessful attempt to introduce rail buses, diesel multiple units take over the passenger service until closure.